vikumchathuranga/iot-hub-c-raspberrypi-getstartedkit/README.md

 Microsoft Azure.
 An alert has also been set to go off when it detects the temperature is above 25 degrees celsius (77'F).
 You can cup your hand around the sensor and blow warm air to raise the temperature and when the alert goes off, you will see the LED you’ve set up turn red!

 ***
-**Note:** If you're in a particuarlly hot or cold room, you may need to adjust the alert temperature specified in [Create a Stream Analytics job to Save Sensor Data in Table Storage and Raise Alerts](#create-a-stream-analytics-job-to-save-iot-data-in-table-storage-and-raise-alerts).
+**Note:** If you're in a particularly hot or cold room, you may need to adjust the alert temperature specified in [Create a Stream Analytics job to Save Sensor Data in Table Storage and Raise Alerts](#create-a-stream-analytics-job-to-save-iot-data-in-table-storage-and-raise-alerts).
 ***

 Head back and run your Node application and you will see the most recent updates and any alerts show up there.

 ***
-**Note:** Make sure to **stop** your Command Center jobs in Stream Analytics once you have completed this to avoid unnecesary Azure consumption!
+**Note:** Make sure to **stop** your Command Center jobs once you have when you finish to avoid unnecessary Azure consumption!
+(See: [Troubleshooting](#troubleshooting))
 ***

 ## 2.11 Next steps

 Please visit our [Azure IoT Dev Center](https://azure.microsoft.com/en-us/develop/iot/) for more samples and documentation on Azure IoT.